-I hereby authorize any staff nurse, social worker, or Administrator of United Cerebral Palsy of Maine/Elizabeth Levinson Center to consent to medical treatment for,

-, should an emergency arise and I should not be readily available to give such consent.
-I will not hold the above-named responsible for the consequences of exercising this power so long as such employees act in good faith with the best interests of the resident in mind.
-I expect to be informed of the condition and the treatment provided as soon as possible.

-I further consent to any treatment by any hospital or physician which in their judgment is in the resident's best interest.
-I will not hold any hospital or physician responsible for the consequences of treatment upon receiving the consent of the above-named and upon being shown this Medical authorization.
+I hereby authorize any staff nurse, s Maine/Elizabeth Levinson Center to cons social worker, or Administrator of United Cerebral Palsy of ent to medical treatment for, C F O TOTIE US SUCTI CITIE , should an emergency arise and I should not be readily hold the above-named responsible for the consequences of loyees act in good faith with the best interests of the resident in tion and the treatment provided as soon as possible.
+I further consent to any treatment by an resident's best interest.
+I will not hold any ny hospital or physician which in their judgment is in the hospital or physician responsible for the consequences of e above-named and upon being shown this Medical Date: Witness Signature Parent(s)/Guardian Signature Witness Signature Parent(s)/Guardian Signature Both parents must sign if available

-Witness Signature

-Parent(s)/Guardian Signature

-Witness Signature

-Parent(s)/Guardian Signature

-Both parents must sign if available